The dual Bonahon-Schl\"afli formula: Abstract

 \section{Abstract}

-Given a differentiable deformation of geometrically finite hyperbolic $3$- 0pt manifolds $(M_t)_t$, the \emph{Bonahon-Schl\"afli formula} \cite{bonahon1998schlafli} expresses the derivative of the volume of the convex cores $(\CC M_t)_t$ in terms of the variation of the geometry of its boundary, as the classical \emph{Schl{\"a}fli formula} \cite{schlafli1858multiple} does for the volume of hyperbolic polyhedra.
+Given a differentiable deformation of geometrically finite hyperbolic $3$-\hsk manifolds $(M_t)_t$, the \emph{Bonahon-Schl\"afli formula} \cite{bonahon1998schlafli} expresses the derivative of the volume of the convex cores $(\CC M_t)_t$ in terms of the variation of the geometry of its boundary, as the classical \emph{Schl{\"a}fli formula} \cite{schlafli1858multiple} does for the volume of hyperbolic polyhedra.
 Here we study the analogous problem for the \emph{dual volume}, a notion that arises from the polarity relation between the hyperbolic space $\Hyp^3$ and the de Sitter space $\dS^3$.
-The corresponding \emph{dual Bonahon-Schl\"afli formula} has been originally deduced from Bonahon's work by \citet{krasnov2009symplectic}.
-Making use of the \emph{differential Schl\"afli formula} \cite{schlenker_rivin1999schlafli} and the properties of the dual volume, we give a (almost) self-contained proof of the dual Bonahon-Schl\"afli formula, without making use of the results in \cite{bonahon1998schlafli}.
+The corresponding \emph{dual Bonahon-Schl\"afli formula} has been originally deduced from Bonahon's work by Krasnov and Schlenker \cite{krasnov2009symplectic}.
+Applying the \emph{differential Schl\"afli formula} \cite{schlenker_rivin1999schlafli} and the properties of the dual volume, we give a (almost) self-contained proof of the dual Bonahon-Schl\"afli formula, without making use of the results in \cite{bonahon1998schlafli}.